As top orchestras struggle to diversify, minority musicians want in

 Breaking News Emails

-Nathaniel Taylor was 5-years-old when the deep, mellow sounds of a cello being played on Sesame Street commanded his attention.
+MIAMI — Nathaniel Taylor was 5-years-old when the deep, mellow sounds from a cello on Sesame Street commanded his attention.
 Elmo was the interviewer.
 World-renowned cellist Yo-Yo Ma was the musician.

 Years later, when he began learning the cello, classical music stole his heart.